confcompass/ironhorse/README.md

 ## Features

-  * Version-agnostic: you pass the constructed Express instance.
+  * Version-agnostic: you pass the constructed Express instance, or let ironhorse try to build one
   * Seamless integration of Express into a Flatiron app.
   * Delayed middleware and route setup.
   * Asynchronous initialization.